 Women are twice as likely to develop PTSD as men are.
 This may occur because women are also more likely to have sexual trauma both as children and as adults.
 Sexual trauma is an extremely adverse and traumatic event whenever it occurs.
-Additionally, 1 in every 3 women will experience a sexual assault in their lifetimes.
-Read on to learn more about the relationship between women and trauma and how The Ranch TN can help women overcome this trauma.
+Additionally, one in every three women will experience a sexual assault.
+Read on to learn more about the relationship between women and trauma and how the trauma-informed therapy program at Recovery Ranch TN can help.

-Women who experienced sexual abuse as children may find that they have difficulties later in life if they do not address their trauma.
+Women who experience sexual abuse as children may have difficulties later in life if they do not address their trauma.
 Many people will seek counseling as adults when they begin to have relationship issues and other difficulties related to abuse.
 Childhood sexual abuse can affect self-image, self-esteem, body image, and the ability to manage intimacy in romantic relationships.

 Consequently, these are often issues that will cause women to seek counseling.
 Women will also commonly seek help for depression, anxiety, substance disorders, and eating disorders if they have been sexually abused.

 Childhood sexual abuse can also negatively impact parenting.
-Women who experienced abuse as children may find themselves excessively preoccupied with their children’s safety.
+Women who experience abuse as children may be excessively preoccupied with their children’s safety.
 Their vigilance may interfere with their children’s development of age-appropriate autonomy, confidence, and security.

-Women who suffered from sexual abuse may also have conflicted feelings about showing physical affection to their own children or allowing others to do so.
+Women who survive sexual abuse may also have conflicted feelings about showing physical affection to their own children or allowing others to do so.
 Since sexual abuse distorts the experience of touch, affection, and adult/child relationships, women may need support to determine healthy and appropriate parenting strategies.

-Many women suffer from chronic depression and anxiety which begins during or shortly after periods of abuse.
+Many women suffer from chronic depression and anxiety, which can begin during or shortly after periods of abuse.
 Some women turn to the use of substances or food-related behaviors to cope with thoughts, feelings, and memories that are distressful and persistent.

 If these trauma-related symptoms occur for some time, women who consistently use unhealthy behaviors to cope are likely to also develop other disorders.
 Such women may find that trauma symptoms initially recur or increase until they find different coping skills.